 - 1. Determine blood glucose level.
-If < 60 mg/dl (or <80mg/dl in a known diabetic patient): - a.
-If patient can protect their own airway, give EMS oral glucose or complex carbohydrates. - b.
-If patient is unable to protect their own airway infuse Dextrose 10 gm, may repeat Dextrose 5gm as needed to total 25gm. - 2.
+If < 70 mg/dl (or <80 mg/dl in a known diabetic patient): - a.
+If patient can protect their own airway, give EMS oral glucose or other carbohydrates. - b.
+If patient is unable to protect their own airway infuse Dextrose 10 g IV/IO, may repeat Dextrose 5 g IV/IO as needed to total 25 g. - 2.
 Check BGL after 5 minutes and repeat as above if blood sugar remains low and patient remains symptomatic. - 3.
-If no IV can be established, Glucagon, 1 mg (unit) IM.
+If no IV/IO can be established, Glucagon 1 mg (unit) IM.